decorative image for blog on php 7.2 eol

 Migration

-With PHP 7.2 end of life (EOL) rapidly approaching, it's important for teams to consider their long-term support and migration options.
+PHP 7.2 reached end of life (EOL) on November 30, 2022.
+As we are now several years past the end of community support, it's important for teams to consider their long-term support and migration options.

 In this blog, we discuss the impact of PHP 7.2 EOL, and the steps teams need to take to upgrade or support their application.